uchm4n/upward/README.md

-## Upward: the sipmple testing application
+## Upward: a simple test application